alfieqashwa/qozycue/note.md

     - Avoid to transfer table to the table where has any booking order if the rate is "HOUR" and the time is overlap

-✅ Style the Star Icon on Table Column for isBooking Order on Transactions Tab Orders & Tab Rentals
+✅ Style the Star Icon on Table Column for isBooking Order on Transactions Tab Orders & Tab Rentals ❌ Create new Schema: updatedBy on Payment Form

 ## Backlog (Future Plan)